jisc-services/Public-Documentation/PublicationsRouter/api/v3/OutgoingNotification.md

 ## Notes
 ### "Best" licence

-This field (metadata.license_ref.best) is intended to facilitate data import into systems that allow the capture of only one licence for a given version of a given article. **You should ignore it if your system has fields for multiple licences** along the lines of the NISO ALI standard (see https://www.niso.org/schemas/ali/1.0), in which case you should simply capture the complete list of the licences and their start dates.
+The *best* license indicator (metadata.license_ref.best) is intended to facilitate data import into systems that allow the capture of only one licence for a given version of an article. **You should ignore it if your system caters for multiple licences** along the lines of the [NISO ALI standard](https://www.niso.org/schemas/ali/1.0) (in which case you should capture all the licences and their start dates).

 **It should be used with care**.
-It indicates Router's attempt to assess which licence is most likely to represent the post-embargo licence (if an embargo applies), or one that has subsequently come into effect.
+It indicates Router's assessment of which licence is most likely to represent the post-embargo licence (if an embargo applies), or one that has subsequently come into effect.
 In many cases this will be reliable but in others it could be wrong, so you should guide your users accordingly.

 If you make use of it to capture just one licence into your system's licence filed(s), we **strongly advise that you also capture as a text string the complete list of licences**, together with their start dates, into a field that your users can see for manual checking purposes.
 This string should be constructed along the following lines: